JackEdTaylor/expra-wise24/_sources/introduction/setup.md

 3. Install from the tarball as you usually do for your distribution.

+** Microsoft Office Alternative **

+I recommend a LibreOffice installation, if you don't already have it, as Zotero supports a plugin for it.
+LibreOffice provide documentation here: https://wiki.documentfoundation.org/Documentation/Install/Linux

 **Zotero**

 1. Go to https://www.zotero.org/ and click the “Log in” button followed by the “Register for a free account” button on the subsequent page.